-The current reported rate of this event in the UK around 15 cases per million after the first dose, although a higher incidence appears to be seen in younger individuals.
-After the second dose the reported rate is much lower, particularly in younger individuals.
-Overall, the JCVI, MHRA and the WHO remain clear that the benefits of vaccination outweigh this small risk for adults aged 40 years and over, adults who are clinically extremely vulnerable and those with underlying clinical risks as defined in table 3.
+The current reported rate of this event in the UK is around 5 per million, although a higher incidence appears to be seen in younger individuals.
+Overall, the JCVI, MHRA and the WHO remain clear that the benefits of vaccination outweigh this small risk for adults aged 30 years and over, adults who are clinically extremely vulnerable and those with underlying clinical risks as defined in table 3.